How to Get More Storage on iPad

 Popular Platforms:

-• Apple Music and Spotify: For music lovers, these services offer millions of songs that can be streamed without downloading them to your iPad.
+• Apple Music, Spotify, and YouTube Music: For music lovers, these services offer millions of songs that can be streamed without downloading them to your iPad.

-• Netflix, Hulu, and Disney+: These video streaming services provide access to a wide range of movies and TV shows without the need to store them on your device.
+• Netflix, Hulu, Disney+, and Apple TV+: These video streaming services provide access to a wide range of movies and TV shows without the need to store them on your device.

 3. Attach External Drive to iPad